wp-plugins/amazon-product-in-a-post-plugin/readme.txt

 = 3.0=
 * Added New Shortcode [AMAZONPRODUCTS] (instead of [AMAZONPRODUCT=B0084IG8TM]) - old method will still work
 * Added Bulk API Call to limit number of calls to API (can use up to 10 ASINs at one time)
-* Updated the depricated function calls
+* Updated the deprecated function calls
 * Increased API return values for use in theme - puts all items in the array now
 * Updated styles to include some new elements
 * Updated database field for amazoncache table to allow for larger data size of cached XML body (as API can now return up to 10 itmes at a time)